aidudezzz/deepbots-tutorials/README.md

 The following diagram loosely defines the general workflow of the framework:\
 ![deepbots workflow](/images/workflowDiagram.png)

-The *robot controller* will gather data from the *robot*'s sensors and send it to the *supervisor controller*.
+The *robot controller* will gather data from the *robot's* sensors and send it to the *supervisor controller*.
 The *supervisor controller* will use the data received and extra data to compose the *observation* for the agent.
 Then, using the *observation* the *agent* will perform a forward pass and return an *action*.
-Then the *supervisor controller* will send the *action* to the *robot controller*, which will perform the *action* on the *robot*.
+Then the *supervisor controller* will send the *action* back to the *robot controller*, which will perform the *action* on the *robot*.
 This closes the loop, that repeats until a termination condition is met, defined in the *is_done* method.

 ### Writing the scripts

+### Robot controller script

-First, we will write the *robot controller script*.
+First, we will write the *robot controller* script.
 In this script we will import the *RobotEmitterReceiverCSV* class from the *deepbots framework* and inherit it into our own *CartPoleRobot* class.
 Then, we are going to implement the two basic framework methods *create_message* and *use_message_data*.
 The former gathers data from the *Robot*'s sensors and packs it into a string message to be sent to the *supervisor controller* script.
 The latter unpacks messages sent by the *supervisor* that contain the next action, and uses the data to move the *CartPoleRobot* forward and backward.

-### Robot controller script

 The only import we are going to need is the *RobotEmitterReceiverCSV* class.
 ```python